FedericoAcostaDev/exampleGallery/README.md

 # I-MAGE

-Created using React.js/Redux/Redux-Thunk
+Created using React.js/Redux/Redux-Thunk -
-styled with bootstrap CSS.
+Styled with bootstrap CSS.

 Approach:
-I started positioning the main elements and fetching the data from the main page, using mostly React components. then, I continued by Posts.js.
+I started positioning the main elements and fetching the data from the main page, using mostly React components.
+I continued by Posts.js.
 Implementing detailed info about the posts, as well as comments and replies.
 Finishing, the stylization of all elements.

+API token Encrypted.

 There's no Unit Implementation.